b7s9/creativity-jam-neat-starter/src/posts/letter-rusty-to-sleek-01.md

 title: Letter written by Rusty Faetherwatch
 subtitle: Letter from Rusty Faetherwatch to Sl33k Wranjer in the direct aftermath of the Invasion of the Mine
-author: Rhodon “Rusy” Featherwatch, Treasurer of Rivet River
+author: Rhodon “Rusty” Featherwatch, Treasurer of Rivet River
-date: 3048-08-04
+date: 3048-07-04
 family: faetherwatch
 tags:
   - post